Amarnath510/webpack-bundler-tutorial/project-setup.md

     - Run build again.
 Now you can see in `dist/index.html` the content which you added to the HTML and `bundle.js` is included in the HTML

 ## Install [webpack-dev-server](https://github.com/webpack/webpack-dev-server) for hot-reloading
-- It's time to run the application and see any content changes on the fly
+- It's time to run the application and add hot reloading
 - `npm i -D webpack-dev-server`
-- Run the server through script
+- Add dev-server to package scripts,
   ```
   "scripts": {
     "dev": "webpack-dev-server",